 Imagine coming face to face with a giant anaconda, watching charismatic capybara play or even catching a glimpse of the elusive and magnificent jaguar.
-These are the kind of experiences and some of the best places that wait for you in Brazil’s Pantanal region.
+These are the kinds of experiences and some of the best places that await you in Brazil’s Pantanal region.

 The Pantanal is divided into Northern and Southern regions, known as the Mato Grosso and Mato Grosso do Sul respectively.
 Each has its own distinctive characteristics and offers a different experience, so deciding when and which to visit is the only difficult part.

 Entered through Campo Grande, the Southern Pantanal offers an intense nature experience with an overwhelming array of wildlife to spot.
 Incredible birdlife abounds, with colourful parrots, toucans and macaws filling the skies.
 You’ll see caiman, howler monkeys, giant otters and plenty more besides, and there’s lots of accommodation to choose from in the form of fazendas (ranches).
 Often, their primary function is cattle farming and as a result it can be more basic than some visitors might be used to.
 Nevertheless, there are still some fantastic places to stay.

 The Southern Pantanal floods more than the north, resulting in an explosion of aquatic vegetation at certain times of year.
 Naturally, this is most common during the wet season making it a little less accessible, but it also means animals tend to cluster on higher lying areas and in some cases makes viewing a little easier.